hebbarkishore/human-ai-co-decisioning/README.md

 > Tip: Ensure the training data directory is mounted as a persistent volume if using Docker, so retrained models are not lost after container restarts.

 ---

+## Data Set
+The dataset used for testing and evaluation is included in the /dataset folder.
+It contains synthetic mortgage applicant records for rule evaluation, machine learning prediction and users data.
+Note: This dataset is fully synthetic and does not contain any real user information.
+It is intended solely for research and demonstration purposes.

 ## 📜 License